 To calculate the deduction in UK Corporation Tax, relevant IP income needs to be calculated.
 Relevant IP income is income from activity associated with qualifying IP rights.
 Only profits arising from relevant IP income can be included in the Patent Box calculation to reduce the Corporation Tax payable.
 The worldwide income associated with the qualifying IP rights is deemed as relevant IP income and so the low rate of Corporation Tax can be claimed for that income, even if all or part of the income is generated without the benefit of IP protection (e.g. in a country in which no patent protecting the product exists).
 The Briefing “Patent Box - What is Relevant IP Income?” deals with what income streams can be classified as relevant IP income and therefore taken into account in calculating a Patent Box benefit.

 In order to benefit from a reduction in UK Corporation Tax the qualifying company must have elected in to the Patent Box in the relevant accounting period.
 The Briefing “Patent Box - When should you Elect In to the Patent Box?” deals with this issue.

-The chart below sets out the steps for determining whether a company will be able to take advantage of the Patent Box regime and the extent to which they will be able to benefit from it.
+The chart below sets out the steps for determining whether a company is able to take advantage of the Patent Box regime and the extent to which they could benefit from it.